dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 The libraries have lots of usable, sensible defaults that gets you going quickly, potentially saving you lots of boiler plate code.
-If what you want doesn't quite match what Lift provides, thanks to thoughtful class design and useful Scala language features you can easily override much of the default functionality.
+If what you want doesn't quite match what Lift provides, thanks to thoughtful class design and useful Scala language features, you can easily override much of the default functionality.

 However, as your requirements grow you'll probably find your needs diverging more and more from